nrhinehart/COVID-19-pyvis/README.md

 It automatically interfaces with a <a href="https://github.com/CSSEGISandData/COVID-19">repo of daily time-series data</a> maintained by the JHU CSSE</a>
 # Installation

+This module depends on a submodule.
+Thus, the easiest thing to do is clone it like so:

+`git clone --recursive https://github.com:nrhine1/covid-19-pyvis` <br>

+Then, install the requirements

 `pip3 install -r requirements.txt`

 Tested with Python 3.7.0 on MacOS.
 I recommend you use a virtualenv or create a conda env.